 The Elite Treats Chicken Chips Recall 2026 has raised serious concerns among dog owners across the United States.
 The recall was issued after possible contamination with Salmonella bacteria was detected, prompting safety warnings for both pets and humans.

 If you have recently purchased this product, here is everything you need to know about the Elite Treats Chicken Chips Recall 2026 and how it may affect your dog.
+For a complete overview of every brand under investigation this year, see our 2026 Dog Food Recalls Master List — updated as new FDA notices are published.

 Why Was the Elite Treats Chicken Chips Recall 2026 Issued?